Table of Contents

 This section also gives storage instructions.
 This is where you find out whether or not to keep the drug in the refrigerator.
-It also tells whether pills may be damaged from heat, light, or moisture.
+It also tells whether pills may be damaged by heat, light, or moisture.
 For example, there is usually a recommendation against leaving the medicine out in temperatures over 30ºC (86ºF).
 So, if you pick up your prescription from the pharmacy on a hot day, do not leave it in the car while you run other errands!

 Patient Counseling Information

 This section lists key information for health care providers to use in talking to patients about how to use the drug.
 Depending on the drug, this section can include information on correct dosing, likely side effects, and possible drug interactions.
 When you get a new medicine, this section can be a good one to read.
 It highlights the information your health care provider should talk over with you.
 If you have any questions about what is in this section, or you do not remember your provider telling you what is in this section, stop and ask your provider or pharmacist.

 The package insert is a good source of information to use in addition to instructions your health care provider, nurse, or pharmacist may have given you.
 It is a good idea to review the package insert for any drug that you are newly taking, and to look at it again if anything about your health changes.
 If you have any questions after reading it, contact your provider or pharmacist for an explanation.